 Add in the language factor.
 Legally, all official business in Mexico must be conducted in the national language- Espanol.

 And even when you feel like you know enough basic Spanish to do most things on a day-to-day, there are levels of Spanish you will continue learning.
 For example, when you have to deal with health, banking, government, legal, and even a simple visit to the grocery store requires a whole new vocabulary that Spanish classes don’t usually teach.

-Now add in Apostilles, certified translations, and bureaucracy goes to an entirely different level.
+Now add Apostilles and certified translations, and bureaucracy goes to an entirely different level.

 This isn’t meant to discourage you from moving to Mexico.
-And it definitely isn’t meant to discourage you from learning at least the basic Espanol.
+And it isn’t meant to discourage you from learning at least the basic Espanol.
 The point here is that you should be prepared to have patience and not get frustrated with yourself or give up.
-Everyone and I mean EVERYONE hates bureaucracy in Mexico.
+Everyone, and I mean EVERYONE, hates bureaucracy in Mexico.
 I may even go as far as saying that even government employees agree that it can be dysfunctional and frustrating.